 AT RISE: Rehearsal of new play is underway.

 GEORGE and DEVIL enter the theater and are greeted by JOE.
 JOE’S friend, FRIEDA, is present.
-Actors in background reading and memorizing scripts.
+Actors in background are reading and memorizing scripts.

 GEORGE